-- a. manages capital contributions or commitments of at least \$50 million; - b. is a separate and distinct legal person from any member and is not registered as a broker/dealer; - c. does not participate directly in investment banking fees received by the member for underwriting public offerings; and

-- d. has been primarily engaged in the business of making investments in or loans to other companies; and - (ii) institutional investors beneficially own at least 33% of the total number of the issuer's equity securities outstanding calculated immediately prior to the investment; (iii) the transaction was approved by a majority of the issuer's board of directors and a majority of any institutional investors, or the designees of institutional investors, that are board members; and - (iv) the total amount of securities received by all entities related to each member does not exceed 10% of the total number of the issuer's equity securities outstanding calculated immediately prior to the investment. - (C) Private Placements With Institutional Investors Securities of the issuer purchased in or received as placement agent compensation for a private placement before the required filing date of the public offering pursuant to subparagraph (b)(4) above if: - (i) institutional investors purchase at least 51% of the "total offering" (comprised of the total number of securities sold in the private placement and received or to be received as placement agent compensation by any member); - (ii) an institutional investor was the lead negotiator or, if the terms were not negotiated, was the lead investor with the issuer to establish or approve the terms of the private placement; and - (iii) underwriters and related persons did not, in the aggregate, purchase or receive as placement agent compensation more than 20% of the "total offering" (excluding purchases by any entity qualified under subparagraph (d)(5)(A) above). - (D) Acquisitions and Conversions to Prevent Dilution Securities of the issuer if:
+- a. manages capital contributions or commitments of at least \$50 million; - b. is a separate and distinct legal person from any member and is not registered as a broker/dealer; - c. does not participate directly in investment banking fees received by the member for underwriting public offerings; and - d. has been primarily engaged in the business of making investments in or loans to other companies; and - (ii) institutional investors beneficially own at least 33% of the issuer's total equity securities, calculated immediately prior to the transaction; - (iii) the transaction was approved by a majority of the issuer's board of directors and a majority of any institutional investors, or the designees of institutional investors, that are board members; and - (iv) the total amount of securities received by all entities related to each member do not exceed 10% of the issuer's total equity securities, calculated immediately following the transaction. - (C) Private Placements With Institutional Investors Securities of the issuer purchased in, or received as placement agent compensation for, a private placement before the required filing date of the public offering pursuant to subparagraph (b)(4) above if: - (i) institutional investors purchase at least 51% of the "total offering" (comprised of the total number of securities sold in the private placement and received or to be received as placement agent compensation by any member);

+- (ii) an institutional investor was the lead negotiator or, if the terms were not negotiated, was the lead investor with the issuer to establish or approve the terms of the private placement; and - (iii) underwriters and related persons did not, in the aggregate, purchase or receive as placement agent compensation more than 20% of the "total offering" (excluding purchases by any entity qualified under subparagraph (d)(5)(A) above).

+(D) Acquisitions and Conversions to Prevent Dilution - Securities of the issuer if: